khoj-ai/flint/README.md

 ***

-velarium is an open source, AI personal assistant.<br />
+flint is an open source, AI personal assistant.<br />
 You can converse with it anytime over Whatsapp via Twilio.<br />

 ***